melvinmt/gt/README.md

     g.Origin("es-LA")
     g.Target("tr-TR")
     fmt.Println(g.T("Bienvenidos a %s, %s.", "Github", "Melvin"))
-    // This outputs: "Github", Melvin'ya hoşgeldiniz.
+    // This outputs: Github, Melvin'ya hoşgeldiniz.
 This is roughly translated as:
     // Welcome to Melvin, Github.
 Which is NOT what you want.
 You can solve this with
     // tag notation.